 URL - The web address of a page on your site (example: www.yoursite.com/contact).

-What other technical SEO terms do you think are useful for marketers to know? please share in comment section below…!
+Conclusion: These are the terms frequently used in SEO.
+What other technical SEO terms do you think are useful for marketers to know? please share in the comment section below...!